Hayu

-The Hayus (हायु) are a member of the Kirat tribe speaking their own language, Wayu or Hayu.
+The Hayus (हायु) are a member of the Janajati tribe speaking their own language, Wayu or Hayu.
 Little is known about them.
-They are Animist by religion.
+They are Hindus by religion.
 According to the 2001 Nepal census, there are 1821 Hayu in the country, of which 70.29% were Hindus and 23.61% were animists.

 The Hayu language has been documented by the linguist Boyd Michailovsky.
 The language currently appears in Wikipedia as 'Vayu'.